 quantitative easing: Link(s)

-A way for the central bank to increase the money supply by buying securities from the market when very low short-term interest rates are no longer sufficient to revive the weak economy.
+A way for the central bank to increase the money supply by buying lower-quality securities from the market when very low short-term interest rates are no longer sufficient to revive the weak economy.

 real exchange rate

 The real exchange rate tells you how much a domestic item is worth compared to a similar foreign item.
 Using the domestic item as the basis for comparison, if the real exchange rate is less than 1, the domestic item is less expensive.
 If the exchange rate is more than 1, the domestic item is more expensive.

 real interest rate: Link(s)

 It is the difference between the nominal interest rate and the inflation rate.
 The real interest rate could be negative if the inflation rate is higher than the nominal interest rate.

 A nominal value is expressed in historical money terms.
 By contrast, a real value has been adjusted from a nominal value to remove the effects of general price level changes from the base reference year.